-- 3. Select Signalling Type.
-Choose: - Unsupported: if you wish to disable VoIP call recording. - SIP: if your network is using SIP signalling. - H.323: if your network is using H.323 signalling. - 4.
-Optionally, tick Signalling Tracing.
+3. Select Signalling Type.
+Choose:

+- Unsupported: if you wish to disable VoIP call recording. - SIP: if your network is using SIP signalling. - H.323: if your network is using H.323 signalling.

+4. Optionally, tick Trace Signalling.

-If you enable signalling tracing, then Total Recall VR will write all SIP and H.323 signalling messages that it receives in its logs.
-You can examine the logs and view the content of the messages with Total Recall VR Remote Manager.
+If you enable signalling tracing, then Total Recall VR will write all SIP and H.323 messages that it receives in its logs.
+You can examine the logs and view the content of the messages with Total Recall VR Manager.